1979 Indianapolis 500: USAC/CART "Split"

-Following the death of Indianapolis Motor Speedway president Tony Hulman in 1977, owners and participants in Indy car racing were anxious to reorganize the sport.
-By 1978, a growing dissent amongst the participants was based on many factors, including poor promotion and low revenue.
+Following the death of Indianapolis Motor Speedway president Tony Hulman in October 1977, owners and participants in Indy car racing were anxious to reorganize the sport.
+Just six months later, USAC lost several officials in a tragic plane crash.
+By mid-1978, a growing dissent amongst the participants was based on many factors, including poor promotion and low revenue.
 Indy Car events outside of the Indianapolis 500 were suffering from poor attendance, and few events were even televised.
 Robin Miller even accused the Speedway of offering a purse that was too low considering the stature of the event and the costs of racing at the time.
 Further complicating the issue were rumors that Goodyear was considering pulling out of the sport.
-In addition, the venerable 4-cylinder turbo Offenhauser (a favorite of the USAC-loyal teams) was at a horsepower disadvantage to the new V8 Cosworth DFX.
+The venerable 4-cylinder turbo Offenhauser (a favorite of the USAC-loyal teams) was at a horsepower disadvantage to the new V8 Cosworth DFX.
 USAC began retooling turbocharger boost rules to ensure the Offy and the "stock block" engines remained competitive, which caused new disagreements about equivalency formulas and favoritism.
-Further driving dissent was the fact that USAC had lost several top officials in a tragic 1978 plane crash.

-Driver, owner, and advocate Dan Gurney published a white paper lobbying several complaints and charges against USAC and IMS, concluding that a new organization was necessary to ensure the success of Indy car racing into the future.
-In late 1978, several existing Indy car owners broke off and created the Championship Auto Racing Teams (CART) series with some initial assistance from the Sports Car Club of America (in order to be recognized by Automobile Competition Committee for the United States).
-The seed of dissent had been growing for several years before the accident, and claims the crash was an immediate cause for the 1979 USAC/CART "split" are considered for the most part unfounded.
+Driver, owner, and advocate Dan Gurney published a white paper promulgating several complaints and charges against USAC and IMS, concluding that a new organization was necessary to ensure the success of Indy car racing into the future.
+In late 1978, several existing Indy car owners broke off and created Championship Auto Racing Teams (CART) with some initial assistance from the Sports Car Club of America (in order to be recognized by ACCUS).
+The seed of dissent had been growing for several years before the accident, and claims that the plane crash was an immediate cause for the 1979 USAC/CART "split" are considered for the most part unfounded.